Arabic definite article: Arabic lā hypothesis

 According to Jacob Barth, who was lecturer in Hebrew at the Hildesheimer Rabbinical Seminary, al- comes directly from the Arabic negating particle, لا lā.
 He conjectures that lā became al- through a process of metathesis.
 That is to say, the lām and the alif swapped positions.
 It is noteworthy that the negation denoted by lā and the definiteness denoted by al- are in stark contrast to each other.

 Barth also asserts that lā could have resulted in al- through a process of syncope so the alif in lā and the vowel over the lām were dropped, resulting in a sukūn (an Arabic diacritic) over the lām, and a volatile or elidable hamza was added to compensate for that.

 David Testen argues against both of these explanations.
 He says that there is no corroboratory evidence for either metathesis or syncope.

 Arabic la hypothesis

 It is possible that al- comes from the same root as the asseverative-cum-precative particle, لـَ la-; it is the la- used at the beginning of nominal sentences for emphasis.

 Phonology

-The phonology of al- is the study of its constituent letters and vowels, and of its pronunciation in different dialects and in different lexical circumstances.